Saptarshi07/Dietary-Trends-Tools/README.txt

 6) Work with the python file - run_country.py for generating land-spared vs years results for food-group-country pairs.
 Instructions on how to do that is provided in run_country.py.

+7) For understanding the functions in the python files dietary_faotools.py and var_dietary_faotools.py in an interactive way, visit the jupyter notebook test.ipynb

 DOI badge the project:

 https://zenodo.org/badge/DOI/10.5281/zenodo.3353631.svg